alphagov/govuk-import-export-prototype/answer/export-insurance-export-finance.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-[UK Export Finance](https://www.gov.uk/government/organisations/uk-export-finance) (UKEF) helps UK exporters to:
+UK Export Finance (UKEF) helps UK exporters to:

-- win export contracts by providing attractive financing terms to your buyers
+- win export contracts by providing better financing terms to your buyers
-- fulfil orders by supporting working capital loans
+- fulfil orders by supporting working capital loans, for example by helping you buy new machinery
-- get paid by insuring against buyer default
+- get insurance to cover you if you don't get paid

+^UKEF can't help to insure exports to EU countries (except Greece), Australia, Canada, Iceland, Japan, New Zealand, Norway, Switzerland and the USA.

 To find out more, contact: